Left Continue shopping

 Our bottle is not labeled, perfectly discreet, and ideally sized to be long-lasting, while still being small enough to travel with.

-Out The
+Swap Out The Insert

 This is a true diaper hack that can be used for cloth or disposable diaper users.
 The benefits of having a separate absorbency system not built into the body of your briefs is that you can often just swap out one insert for another!
 This gives you a whole second useable period without change the Briefs.
 Putting the Diaper Pad Set into a disposable diaper gives the same effect.
 Simply change the insert out and place it in a waterproof bag, then replace the insert if you are using Protective Briefs, or you can choose to not replace it if you are using a disposable diaper.
 Either way, you are saving yourself money by lengthening the use time of your disposable diaper or Protective Briefs.

-Removal
+Free Stain Removal

 Are you worried that attempting to use cloth could cause miserable outcomes leading to staining?
 Well, we’ve got the best, and cheapest solution...
 Sunlight!
 Hanging them out to dry in the sun not only fades stains to nothing, but it also disinfects them using the sun’s ultraviolet and infrared light.
 Just remember that a few hours will do it.
 Don’t feel like hanging them?
 No problem.
 In urban settings, it can be quite impractical to hang clothes, especially the sensitive ones.
 Laying items out flat in full sun gets the same effect, without waving your diapers around like a flag!
 If you are using Threaded Armor’s Protective Briefs, you will only need to lay out the insert anyway, which is much more discreet and takes up less space since only need to lay out the insert anyway.

-Hang It,
+Hang It, Baby!

 Threaded Armor cloth diapering products will easily last a few years of use, but did you know that these mighty money savers could last up to three years of regular use?
 Many factors contribute to how long your diapers will last, but hang drying can be a big player in that game.
 If you have an older model, or less expensive model dryer, it is relying on high heat to get your clothing dry.
 Higher end or newer models use more air circulation with lighter heat to accomplish the same thing.
 Using high heat takes a toll on your clothes, and cloth diapers are no exception.
 Hang drying the shells of Threaded Armor wont take long since there is no absorbency in them, and will expand the life of the waterproofing greatly.